dapc11/rice/README.md

 ## Commands

-The user has the possibility to automate the setup of ones envrionemnt.
+The user has the possibility to automate the setup of ones environemnt.
 This is done by declaring commands, one per line, in `./commands.txt`.

+## Font

+1. Download SourceCodePro.zip from [ Nerd font ]( https://github.com/ryanoasis/nerd-fonts/releases )
+2. Extract to `~/.local/share/fonts/`
+3. Invoke `fc-cache -v -f`

 ## Base 16